-Bertie is not a popular first name for males but a somewhat popular surname or last name for all people (#58486 out of 88799) (2000 U.S. Census).
+Bertie is an uncommonly occurring first name for men but a somewhat prominent last name for all people (#58486 out of 88799, Top 66%).
+(2000 U.S. Census)